north-road/QCity/docs/src/user_guide/tools.md

 1. Project areas - digitizing project areas and configuring settings for each project area.
 2. Development sites - digitizing development sites and setting automatic or manual calculation of development statistics.
-3. Building levels - digitizing building leveles and setting floor level composition.
+3. Building levels - digitizing building levels and setting floor level composition.
 4. Statistics - viewing statistics for each project area and exporting statistics to csv files.

 ## Project Areas